adarshgowdaa/GSoC_2022--R_Journal_articles_to_HTML-tests/Test_2/RJwrapper.md

 # Customizing tooltip design with ToOoOlTiPs {#customizing-tooltip-design-with}

-ggplot2 is a packages for customizing tooltips in interactive graphics, it features these possibilities.
+ToOoOlTiPs is a packages for customizing tooltips in interactive graphics, it features these possibilities.

 # A gallery of tooltips examples